 - Accessibility

-But while all of this is being considered, the cost plays a major factor.
-It varies upon the location you choose.
+However, while all of this is being considered, cost plays a major factor.
+It varies on the location you choose.
 There are several options to choose from.
 One may go in for a hall in a hotel, a lawn, a huge ground, a palace or even a destination wedding – choices are endless.

 One of the first decisions to be made before anything else is to finalize the venue details.
-During peak wedding seasons, it maybe extremely difficult to get a venue of your choice.
-Or it may so happen that the venue is available but the vendor may charge you out-of-the-world rates.
-In such a case, pre booking well in advance is a great option.
+During peak wedding seasons, getting a venue of your choice may be extremely difficult.
+Or the venue may be available, but the vendor may charge you out-of-the-world rates.
+In such a case, pre-booking well in advance is a great option.
 It accounts for a hefty percentage of your wedding expenses.

-As I mentioned earlier, during peak season, the prices tend to go up.
+As I mentioned earlier, prices tend to go up during peak season.
 An average hotel room may cost you around Rs.
-1 lakh for a day, while a special destination or any resort could easily charge you several lakhs of rupees.
+1 lakh a day, while a special destination or any resort could easily charge you several lakhs of rupees.

-One tip that I can give you here is if you are a Mumbaikar, consider having your wedding in Lonavala.
-A wedding there would cost you Rs.1-2 lakh as compared to the Rs.
-7-8 lakhs you would pool in Mumbai.
-Even Goa would be a better option during off season – prices would range between Rs.
+One tip I can give you here is if you are a Mumbaikar, consider having your wedding in Lonavala.
+A wedding there would cost you Rs.1-2 lakh compared to the 7-8 lakhs you would pool in Mumbai.
+Even Goa would be a better option during the off-season – prices would range between Rs.
 4 lakh to Rs.
 1 crore.

-There are several destination wedding venues as well such as Udaipur, Jaipur, Goa, Agra, etc. These can be an extremely costly affair and are mostly considered by the slightly upper middle class people of the society.
-The cost ranges anywhere between Rs.
+There are several destination wedding venues, such as Udaipur, Jaipur, Goa, Agra, etc. These can be extremely costly affairs and are mostly considered by the slightly upper middle-class people of the society.
+The cost ranges from Rs.
 15 lakh to Rs.
 20 lakh.

 Now that we have established the costs, let us take a look at some of the ways how we can control the venue costs –